Software Alternatives, Accelerators & Startups

 • Serve a service/port on IPFS instead of content, ngrok decentralized alternative?

 I made some research about openziti and zrok, they seem to be more tailored to be self-hosted and to act as a more secure and private type of VPS or reverse proxy, or we can also use their public zrok.io instance which will kinda fall back into the same problem of having to trust a single entity.
 But it's much better in the sense that it's open source and if their zrok.io instance goes down, anyone can host a new...
-Source: 10 months ago
+Source: almost 2 years ago

 • Serve a service/port on IPFS instead of content, ngrok decentralized alternative?